Diagnosis of Attention Deficit Hyperactivity Disorder (ADHD)

 Understanding ADHD: Information for parents.
 Healthy Children—American Academy of Pediatrics website.
 Available at: https://www.healthychildren.org/English/health-issues/conditions/adhd/Pages/Understanding-ADHD.aspx.
 Updated January 9, 2017.
 Accessed October 4, 2017.

-10/28/2011 DynaMed Plus Systematic Literature Surveillance. http://www.dynamed... : Subcommittee on Attention-deficit/hyperactivity Disorder, Steering Committe on Quality Improvement and Management.
+10/28/2011 DynaMed Systematic Literature Surveillance.http://www.dynamed.com/topics/dmp~AN~T113926/Attention-deficit-hyperactivity-disorder-ADHD-in-children-and-adolescents: Subcommittee on Attention-deficit/hyperactivity Disorder, Steering Committee on Quality Improvement and Management.
 ADHD: clinical practice guideline for the diagnosis, evaluation, and treatment of attention-deficit/hyperactivity disorder in children and adolescents.
 Pediatrics.
 2011;128(5):1007-1022.